Cast 102 (Aug 14)

 Cable TV in the UK Explored

-In each of our podcasts, we cover Digital TV, and cable TV is a big part of the move to 'go digital'.
+In each of our podcasts, we cover Digital TV, and cable TV plays a big part in the UK's digital TV offering.
 On this page, we provide more information on Cable TV and Virgin Media.

 What is Digital Cable?

 Cable TV is transmitted via special fibre optic cable that can handle the high bandwidth needed.
 The cables carry digital TV and radio, broadband Internet and home phone.

 Back in 2007, we saw the big two cable providers NTL and Telewest become folded in to Virgin Media, to form one large firm offering Cable TV, Broadband, home phone and mobile phone services.

 Virgin Media provides TV, broadband and phone service using their high-quality fibre optic cable network, which is installed in various towns across the UK.
 The main Virgin offering is something called something called 'quad-play' service...
 TV, Internet, home phone and mobiles.

 To get your TV, Broadband or phone delivered to your home, you need to be in a Cable area.
 Cable firms lay underground fibre-optic cables to connect cabled streets to Virgin Media's distribution centre.
 You can check using Virgin's Postcode checker to see if you're in a Cable area.

 If you are in a cable area, and request a cable installation, Virgin's engineers will call round and install a single, pencil-thin cable from their under-street cabling to a small box at your property.
 For TV, they'll hook up their cable feed to a set-top box, for Broadband they'll hook up a modem, and for phone, they'll connect to a standard phone handset, all via the junction box they connect to their network.
 The standard installation charge is £30, but this may vary depending on what services you sign up to.

 To check if you're in a cable area, enter your postcode at www.virginmedia.com.